Laura6826/computer_infrastructure_assignments/README.md

 This is a brief description of the tasks that were to be completed as part of the assessment for Computer Infrastructure 24-25: 8645.

-- Task01- Task07 were complete to demonstrate our ability ot navigate in terminal format.
+- Task01- Task07 were complete to demonstrate our ability to navigate in terminal format.
 - Task08 contains a brief report explaining how you completed Tasks 1 to 7.
 - Task09 expanded on what we had previously learned.